 - reduce the risk of heart and blood vessel problems, such as heart attack and stroke, in certain adults

-This article describes the dosages of Lipitor, including its form, strengths, and how to take the drug.
+This article describes the dosages of Lipitor, as well as its strengths and how to take it.
 To learn more about Lipitor, see this in-depth article.

 In this section, we’ll discuss the recommended dosages of Lipitor.
 But be sure to take the exact dosage your doctor prescribes.
 They will determine the best dosage for you.